Kairali Ayurvedic Group Opens Healing Centre at Nagpur

 The Ramdham Healing Village will offer a wide range of authentic Ayurvedic Therapies, Health & Diet counselling, and Healing & relaxing massages among its facilities.
 All modelled on wellness techniques & rejuvenating body treatments offered by Kairali.

 Preventive and Regenerative program provides relief to a person suffering from migraine, sinusitis, stress and strain.
-Detoxification treatment eases hypertension, whereas Weight loss program, Panchakarmathearpy, Treatment of arthritis etc., are among other popular treatments at Kairali.
+Detoxification treatment eases hypertension, whereas Weight loss program, Pancha Karma Therapy, Treatment of arthritis etc., are among other popular treatments at Kairali.

-The Ramdham Healing Village by Kairali (Please inform if the entire resort is by Kairali.)is built within a serene and a peaceful environment surrounded by lush greenery.
+The Ramdham Healing Village, is built within a serene and a peaceful environment surrounded by lush greenery.
 The property is spread across six acres, accommodating 30 residential rooms, a Yoga hall, Green Gym, 8 treatment rooms with a day care facility.
 It is set amidst an environment that would give a healing effect as soon as one steps in.

 The Kairali Ayurvedic Healing Village is world renowned for its medicinal and cosmetics products.
 The Group also offers spa franchise opportunities to spa owners around the world, thus supporting the expansion of Ayurvedic wellness centres, health retreats and spa hotels.